- 7 Effective Ways to Use AI in Job Recruitment - August 17, 2023

 — Louisa Smith, Owner of Epic Book Society

 Among the best books on workplace culture, The Culture Code stands out.
-This book delves into the workings of successful for-profit and nonprofit organizations to find out what makes them tick.
+This book also delves into the workings of successful for-profit and nonprofit organizations to find out what makes them tick.

 The author employs a three-pronged strategy: create security, share vulnerability, and establish a purpose.
-Coyle describes methods that foster teamwork, individual development, and constructive change.
-The Culture Code addresses fixing toxic cultures and building communities that help employees thrive.
+So, Coyle describes methods that foster teamwork, individual development, and constructive change.
+The Culture Code also addresses fixing toxic cultures and building communities that help employees thrive.

 6. The Culture Question: How to Create a Workplace Where People Like to Work — Randy Grieser, Eric Stutzman, et al.